necosta/website/docs/intro.md

 # Intro

-Contains a generic collection of notes on the several areas of software development
+A collection of notes on several areas of software development